NiravSoni3619/LINEAR-REGRESSION-PROJECT/README.md

 # Challenges Faced and Innovative Solutions:

-Our path was not without hurdles.
+The path was not without hurdles.
 Missing data, outliers, and the pursuit of model robustness demanded innovative solutions.
 A weighted imputation strategy tackled missing data, while an IQR-based approach identified and addressed outliers.Also after solving all the problems there the main problem arised withn the accuracy of the model , which was further encountered with the help of Feature Engineering.

 # Results and Evaluation: